Myofascial Release, Myo-Structural Integration, Fascia Definition

 JUST ONE SPOT …

-Many times, a Client has been amazed at how much their entire body relaxes when I’m working on just ONE tiny spot on their body.
+Many times, a Client has been amazed at how much their entire body relaxes when I’m working on just ONE tiny spot on their body for a long time.
 I must admit I’m still amazed by that sometimes too, though not surprised.
 So, in some cases, it doesn’t really matter where you or your therapist works.
 All that matters is proper contact is applied.

 HOWEVER, in more extreme cases, the errors developing from incorrect understandings of the structural relationships of “what does what” in the human body can be either non-effectual, or at times, make clients or patients even worse.